-Devi Sita was the daughter of King Janak was born in the ancient city of Janakpur which currently lies in Nepal.
-As mentioned in Ramayana, Lord Rama is an incarnation of Lord Vishnu was the eldest son of King Dashrath of Ayodhya.
+Devi Sita was the daughter of King Janak, born in the ancient city of Janakpur, which currently lies in Nepal.
+As mentioned in Ramayana, Lord Rama is an incarnation of Lord Vishnu, the eldest son of King Dashrath of Ayodhya.
 On the Panchami of ‘Margashira,’ Lord Rama visited the Kingdom of King Janak, Mithila.
-In his kingdom, King Janak organized a ‘Swayamvar’ ceremony where he invited powerful kings and princes of various kingdoms, where his daughter Sita was supposed to choose a groom for herself among them.
+King Janak organized a ‘Swayamvar’ ceremony in his kingdom where he invited powerful kings and princes of various kingdoms.
+His daughter Sita was supposed to choose a groom for herself among them.

 However, the condition for marrying Sita was to lift the Dhanush of Lord Shiva named Pinaka and string it to prove their prowess.
-In doing so, everybody failed to even lift it up as the bow was so huge and heavy.
+In doing so, everybody failed even to lift it as the bow was so huge and heavy.
 Then, upon the instructions from Viswamitra, Rama strung the bow successfully and broke it into two pieces during the process.
-Everyone was stunned with awe and King Janak was highly pleased and overwhelmed.
+Everyone was stunned with awe, and King Janak was highly pleased and overwhelmed.
 As a result, King Janaka married his daughter Janaki (Sita) to Lord Rama.
-During the grand marriage ceremony, the brothers of Rama namely Bharata, Lakshmana, and Shatrughan were also married to Mandavi, Urmila, and Shuddhakirti respectively.
+During the grand marriage ceremony, the brothers of Rama, namely Bharata, Lakshmana, and Shatrughan, were also married to Mandavi, Urmila, and Shuddhakirti, respectively.

-Vivah Panchami is also considered to be highly auspicious, significant, and sacred also for marriage on this day.
+Vivah Panchami is also considered highly auspicious, significant, and sacred for marriage on this day.
 Therefore, many couples choose to marry on this day.
-It is said that even witnessing such rituals can fill the married life of individuals with happiness and harmony.(Last Updated On: November 18, 2020)
+It is said that even witnessing such rituals can fill the married life of individuals with happiness and harmony.(Last Updated On: March 10, 2022)